pierregrothe/trade-weaver/docs/architecture/adr/0013-Pre-Market Analysis and Watchlist Generation Workflow.md

 ### Appendix C: Detailed Data Schemas

-*The following schemas represent the final, validated Pydantic models used in the implementation, derived from the knowledge base.*
+*The canonical, implementation-ready Pydantic models and Firestore schemas are defined in the **[Firestore Database Schema](../02-firestore-database-schema.md)** document.
+The schemas below are for illustrative purposes within this ADR.*

 #### DailyWatchlistDocument (Final Output)